evolutiatechion/evolutiatechion/README.md

 ---

-## Smart Board within Autonomous AI
+## Solar Smart-Board within Autonomous AI

-## AI Decision Making using Basic Calculus Neuro-Fuzzy to automatic calculation the weights in vectors in B-Tree (0 to Max Limit of Axis);
+## AI Decision Making Decision or AI Driven Making Decision

+   **- Using Basic Calculus Neuro-Fuzzy to automatic calculation the weights in vectors in B-Tree (0 to Max Limit of Axis)**

 ## Incrementation within RIP Protocol Algorithm Principles to Cluster Next Jump using to Borukva in GPGPU using OpenCL.